radroid/shad-edit/docs/catalog-components.md

 ### 2. Add or Update via Convex

+In most cases you can open the marketplace **Add Component** dialog, follow the shadcn/ui “Manual install” wizard, and paste the generated code.
+The importer (`importComponentFromCode`) AST-parses the snippet, infers prop sections, detects CVA variants, and persists the config straight into Convex—no scraping or command-line tooling required.

-Use one of the following approaches:
+For scripted migrations or CI, use one of the following approaches:

 ```ts
 import { useMutation } from 'convex/react'